MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 # Authentication flow in Adaptive Cards universal actions

 Universal Actions for Adaptive Cards were introduced in the Adaptive Cards schema version v1.4.
-It introduces a new action type, Action.Execute and enables bot as the common backend for handling actions which work across apps, such as Teams and Outlook.
+It introduces a new action type, Action.Execute and enables bot as the common backend for handling actions, which work across apps, such as Teams and Outlook.

 With Action.Execute, following are the major benefits to bot developers and users: